originphp/framework/origin/docs/getting-started.md

 When you go to [http://localhost:8000](http://localhost:8000) you should see a status page showing you that everything is working.

+## Bookmarks (Demo App)
 To access the demo app, go to the login page, [http://localhost:8000/login](http://localhost:8000/login).
 The login the username is `demo@example.com` and password is `origin`.

+There is also a Bookmarks shell app which demonstrates the console functionality, to run the Bookmarks shell.
+Run the following command to start it, and it will show you the available commands.

+`bin/console bookmarks`

+One of the shell commands for bookmarks is delete, this will remove all demo files, this can be run by using the following command.

+`bin/console bookmarks delete`

 # Docker
 My preferred method over the years has been using VirtualBox, with this the server setup/installs are done through a checklist, and this eliminates problems when running code on different servers such as development, staging and production.
 That said, I feel the way forward for a development setup is through docker and its disposable containers.
 I plan to include a server installation script for the staging and production servers on DigitalOcean or AWS, which has the same setup as the docker development container.